Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Methodology

 \subsection{Subnetwork Fine-Tuning}

-Given the identified subnetwork $\mathcal{S}^k$, we restrict parameter updates to the weights associated with these neurons.
-Let $\theta$ denote the full set of model parameters, and $\theta_{\mathcal{S}^k} \subset \theta$ the parameters belonging to the selected neurons.
+Given the subnetwork $\mathcal{S}^k$ for language $k$, we restrict parameter updates to the weights associated with the selected neurons.
+We consider transformer architectures with GLU-based feed-forward blocks \citep{shazeer2020glu}, which contain three weight matrices per layer $\ell$: